-We set pressed equal to 0 at the beginning as a default, or initial, value.
-As long as we don't change pressed from 0, every time we write pressed in the code, it is the same as writing the number 0.
+Now as long as we don't change light from 0, every time we use light in the code, it is the same as writing the number 0.

-The cool thing about variables is that we can update the stored number.
-We do this by setting it to another value with the = equal sign.
-For example, pressed = 1 changes pressed to equal 1 instead of 0.
-We use this technique to update our pressed variable based on if the button is pressed or not.
+One cool thing about variables is that we can update the stored number.
+We do this by setting it to another value with the set variable block.
+For example, here's how we change the value stored inside light to 1 instead of 0: